East Devon

 East Devon is a local government district in Devon, England.
 Its council is based in the town of Honiton, although Exmouth is the largest town.
 The district also contains the towns of Axminster, Budleigh Salterton, Cranbrook, Ottery St Mary, Seaton and Sidmouth, along with numerous villages and surrounding rural areas.

-The district borders Teignbridge and the City of Exeter to the west, Mid Devon to the north, Somerset to the north-east, and Dorset to the east.
+The district borders Teignbridge and Exeter to the west, Mid Devon to the north, Somerset to the north-east, and Dorset to the east.

-Two parts of the district are designated as Areas of Outstanding Natural Beauty: the Blackdown Hills in the north of the district and the East Devon AONB along the district's coast and adjoining areas.
+Two areas of the district are designated as National Landscapes (formerly Areas of Outstanding Natural Beauty): the Blackdown Hills in the north of the district and the East Devon National Landscape along much of the district’s coast and adjoining countryside.
 The East Devon coastline from Exmouth to the border with Dorset is also part of the designated World Heritage Site of the Jurassic Coast; the designated area continues into Dorset as far as the Old Harry Rocks near Swanage.

+Geography

+East Devon is located in south-east Devon, extending from the eastern outskirts of Exeter to the county boundary with Dorset.
+It forms part of the South West England peninsula and encompasses a varied landscape of coastal cliffs, estuaries, river valleys, rolling farmland and heathland.

+The district includes sections of two designated National Landscapes: the Blackdown Hills National Landscape in the north, and the East Devon National Landscape along much of the coastline and adjoining countryside.
+The coastal fringe between Exmouth and the Dorset border is also part of the Jurassic Coast UNESCO World Heritage Site.

+River systems

+The River Exe forms the western boundary of much of the district and is a major defining geographical feature.
+Its estuary broadens at Exmouth to form the Exe Estuary, a nationally important landscape for wildlife, recreation and floodplain management, and a key natural separation between East Devon and the City of Exeter.

+The River Otter is the principal river wholly within the district, flowing southwards from the Blackdown Hills to the sea at Budleigh Salterton.
+The River Axe forms part of the eastern boundary of the district before entering Lyme Bay.
+Smaller rivers include the Clyst and the Sid, both of which drain into the Exe estuary system or directly into the English Channel.

+Lowland heath and uplands

+A significant proportion of the district is covered by lowland heath, particularly the Pebblebed Heaths to the west of the district near Exmouth and Woodbury Common.
+These form one of the largest surviving areas of lowland heath in southern England and are of high ecological importance.
+The area supports internationally rare habitats and species and is designated as a Site of Special Scientific Interest and Special Area of Conservation.

+The northern part of the district includes the Blackdown Hills, a plateau of Upper Greensand capped with clay-with-flints, forming part of the Blackdown Hills National Landscape.